Finger Injuries in Young Climbers

 Adolescents who get passionate about climbing often develop pain in the middle finger (MF) > ring finger (RF) at the proximal interphalangeal joint (PIPJ) without any particular inciting incident.
 It seems to come on with increased hours of training and is asymptomatic when at rest.
 The pain is often more acute and tenderness to touch is noted at the back (dorsal side) of the finger, not the palm side, (which is more common with a pulley injury).
 These joints will appear swollen compared to the other knuckles, as shown in the middle and ring fingers in the image below.

-The crimp grip is the most uncomfortable one for them to use, and sometimes the pain in the finger precludes them from crimping, on small holds.
-(See photo below.)
+The crimp grip is the most uncomfortable one for them to use.
+Sometimes the pain in the finger precludes them from crimping on small holds.

 Radiographs (X-rays) will often show widening of the growth plates, (physes) on the dorsal aspect.
 This is a stress fracture due to overload, too much climbing and not enough rest or cross training.
 Sometimes these team athletes are training 4-5 days a week under the direction of their coaches but unbeknownst to their coaches, they are also projecting climbs or boulders on the weekends.
 Eventually their bodies will demand a break, particularly when they are actively growing, and their growth plates are relatively weak.